 administrative law, civil rights, Title IX, sexual assault, sexual violence, violence against women, gender, rights

 Duke Law Journal

 Tani, Karen M., "An Administrative Right to Be Free from Sexual Violence?
 Title IX Enforcement in Historical and Institutional Perspective" (2017).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2523.